 The modes that the instructional staff can use to create regular effective contact are almost limitless but should be easily accessible for the student and, when in question, verifiable.
-Use of the College provided LMS provides both accessibility and verifiability.
-The College provided LMS and synchronous technologies includes: online chat (scheduled or unscheduled), telephone contact, video conferencing, virtual field trips, virtual meetings, or online presentation platforms such as ConferZoom; asynchronous technologies including email and other correspondence, discussion forums or boards, class announcements via the LMS homepage, websites, blogs, podcasts, voicemail, SMS/text messaging, or e-lectures.
+The College-provided LMS provides both accessibility and verifiability.
+The College provided LMS and synchronous technologies, including online chat (scheduled or unscheduled), telephone contact, video conferencing, virtual field trips, virtual meetings and online presentation platforms such as ConferZoom; and asynchronous technologies, including email and other correspondence, discussion forums or boards, class announcements via the LMS homepage, websites, blogs, podcasts, voicemail, SMS/text messaging and e-lectures.
 Neither of these lists is exhaustive, as there are always new learning technologies available online at any given time.
 Any accessible medium (in compliance with Section 508 of the Americans with Disabilities Act and the California Community Colleges Chancellor's Office Distance Learning Access Guidelines) is acceptable for facilitating regular effective contact.